-Blockchain is an ideal technology to digitize the KYC compliance process.
-In its advanced form, a permissioned blockchain solution enables customers to have complete access and control over their personal data.
-They can be certain that nobody can share this data with any other actors unless they explicitly permit them.
-The customers can revoke this permission at any time, while all actions being recorded on the Blockchain platform.
-Also, visit this page to know how blockchain app development in insurance is enhancing the sectors’ efficiency.
+Essentially, a permissioned blockchain KYC solution enables customers to have complete access and control over their data.
+They can be confident that nobody can share this data with any other actors unless they permit them.
+They can revoke access permissions at any time, while a blockchain solution immutably stores all associated activities for records.

-The blockchain-powered KYC applications’ self-sovereign model enables customers to create and manage their digital identities, including relevant documentation.
-Then, customers can grant permission to multiple participants to access need-to-know basis data from a single platform.
+A blockchain-powered KYC application’s self-sovereign model enables customers to create and manage their digital identities securely and efficiently.
+Users can grant permission to multiple participants to access need-to-know basis data from a single platform.

-The applications will work toward reducing duplication and costs by eliminating the need for each financial institution to individually attest and update KYC records.
-Also, with permission-based data access, the chances of data privacy and security issues will be negligible.
+Such an application reduces data duplication, fraud, costs, and more.
+It does so by eliminating the need for each financial institution to attest and update KYC records for a user.
+Also, with permission-based data access, the chances of data privacy and security issues become negligible.

-One model that addresses these challenges is a blockchain-powered decentralized model.
-It supports the idea of handing KYC ownership back to consumers.
-As we know, blockchain is distributed across the network, there is no single point of failure.
-Instead of having a centralized administrator as the server, it supports the idea of handing KYC ownership back to consumers.
+A blockchain-powered decentralized model supports the idea of handing KYC ownership back to consumers.
+It is essentially a distributed network, leaving no single point of failure.
+Instead of having a centralized administrator as the server, it promotes decentralization.
 It also adheres to the regulatory and compliance requirements of GDPR.
-With permission-based data access, it reduces the risk of data privacy and security issues will be negligible.
-It provides risk managers, business developers, and legal professionals a reliable and efficient way to validate their customers, in an easy to use dashboard.
-With such an ecosystem, it is the customers who will only do their KYC process once and have it in their wallet ready to transparently access whatever exchange, payment or other services they like.
+With permission-based data access, it reduces the risk of data privacy and security challenges.
+It provides risk managers, business developers, and legal professionals a reliable and efficient way to validate their customers with a single easy-to-use platform.
+With such an integrated platform, customers only do their KYC process once and have it in their wallet ready.
+They further access whatever exchange, payment, or other services they like without friction.